FedericoCoppo/salesTaxes/README.md

 - `GenericProduct`is the class that represents the generic product subject to taxation.
 Each product contains a `Tax` object that provides tax calculation and rounding.
 - `Book`, `Food` and `Medicine` are subclasses of `GenericProduct` that, for now, do not have particular functionalities with respect to the parent class if not the fact of being exempted from basic sales taxation.
 - `Basket` is the class that collects the list of purchased products: it is a shopping cart.
-- `Receipt` is the class that calculates and prints the final receipt for the products in the cart.
+- `Receipt` is the class that calculates and prints the final receipt for the products in the basket.
-- `Application` is the class that decides which source to take the inputs from, fills the `Basket` with products from the shopping list and generates the `Receipt`.
+- `Application` is the class that decides which source to take the inputs from, fills the `Basket` with products from the `ShoppingSheetList` and generates the `Receipt`.
 - `ApplicationTest` is the class that performs unit tests on other classes, creates an application and performs functional tests on it for different types of input.
 It performs a looped series of repeated tests for different inputs (hard coded, correct input files, wrong input files, wrong category vocabulary files, etc.) without recompiling.
 -The *input* folder contains input files and classes to manage that input.
 -The *products* folder contains classes to manage the products.